sfs14a/hello-world/README.md

 # hello-world
-My first repository.
-Nothing special here, just practicing using GitHub.
-Just edited this doc as per GitHub's instructions.
-Ho hum... how are you doing?
+Hello, world!
+I'm Sam, and I'm just now finishing up the "Hello World" tutorial for GitHub.
+How are you today?